imantha-das/CRTT/README.md

 * Rescuers (Ambulance Type - B)
   * All points Rescuers, Ambulance Type - A apply to Ambulance Type-B as well.
   * Travel only in one direction, from PMA to Hospital.
-They do not return to PMA after transferring patients to the hospital.
+They do not return to PMA after transferring patients to the hospital (only for **version 1** of the model).
-  * Its considered that there are unlimited number of Ambulances (Type B)
+  * Its considered that there are unlimited number of Ambulances (only for **version 1** of the model - type B recuers).
   * Travels to hospital as soon as there are any stabilised casualties at the PMA (Do not wait for other casualties to be stabilised since there are an unlimited number of ambulances)

 * Rescuers (Helicopters)